 Planning a Catholic Church wedding requires a lot more work, but our team are here to help.
 After all, there are now two venues to consider, you may also need to consider transportation for your guests, between the Church and the Reception!

-You are not sure where to start planning your wedding in Spain,…
+If you are not sure where to start planning your wedding in…

 If you are looking for a wedding planner that will go the extra…